-4.12 Transfer from One Master's Option to Another
+4.12.
+Change in Master's Option

-Any student in the Master's Program may be allowed to transfer from one Master's Option to the other subject to the approval of the Graduate Committee concerned.
+Any student in the Master's Program may be allowed to transfer from one Master's Option to another, subject to the approval of the Graduate Committee concerned.
 Such a change in Master's Option must be officially reported by the Graduate Committee to the Graduate Office during the registration period.

-4.13 Graduation from Master's Program
+4.13.
+Graduation from Master's Program